bahrus/xtal-sip/README.md

 ```

 1. When element my-element-1 is encountered in the same ShadowDOM realm as shadowDOMPeerElement, then:
-    1. If the first element of the array is defined, and if a corresponding link tag can be found with matching id (after waiting for an xtal-sip tag to appear somewhere), then the href from the link tag is loaded using import(...).
+    1. If the first element of the array is defined, and if a corresponding link tag can be found with matching id (after waiting for DOMContentLoaded event if required), then the href from the link tag is loaded using import(...).
 Note that id's become global constants.
     2. If 1.i finds no link tag with matching id, or the first element is undefined, try evaluating the second element of the array.
     3. If 1.i and 1.ii fail or aren't defined, do an import() of the third element of the array.